Mathematics 270 Linear Algebra I

 Read Definition 2 and study Theorem 4.2.3 on page 195 together with its proof.
 Familiarize yourself with the concept of spanning given in Definition 3 on page 196, and review the concept of standard unit vectors in Example 11.

-Theorem 4.2.4 and Example 16 on pages 198-199 will show how the solution of a homogeneous system of m equations and n unknowns is a subspace of n .
-However, this is not true for a nonhomogeneous system of m equations in n unknowns (read the Remark at the end of page 199).
+Theorem 4.2.4 and Example 16 on pages 198-199 will show how the solution of a homogeneous system of equations and unknowns is a subspace of .
+However, this is not true for a nonhomogeneous system of equations in unknowns (read the Remark at the end of page 199).

 Be thorough with this assigned reading before starting the following exercises.